CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/zhao-ida-net-2023/index.md

 - article-journal
 publication: "in *Biomedical Signal Processing and Control* [SCIE, JCR Q2]"
 doi: 10.1016/j.bspc.2023.104787
-abstract: To precisely diagnose neurological diseases, such as Alzheimer’s disease, clinicians need to observe the microstructural changes of local brain atrophy with the help of structural magnetic resonance image (sMRI).
+abstract: <div class="justify-align">To precisely diagnose neurological diseases, such as Alzheimer’s disease, clinicians need to observe the microstructural changes of local brain atrophy with the help of structural magnetic resonance image (sMRI).
 Some Convolutional Neural Networks (CNNs) have recently achieved excellent performance in auxiliary clinicians